ChrisEs146/Omnifood-2.0-Landing-Page/Readme.md

 ## Omnifood 2.0

 This is a landing page created for an hypothetical company called Omnifood.
-The landing page main goal is to collect user information (Name, Email) to create a email list.
+The landing page's main goal is to collect user information (Name, Email) to create a email list.

 **Tools used in this project:** HTML, SCSS, Parcel, JavaScript and the [Formspree platform](https://formspree.io/).